Austin-ADev/Spotlight/README.md

-/*
- * Copyright (C) 2026 Austin ADev
- *
- * This program is free software: you can redistribute it and/or modify
- * it under the terms of the GNU General Public License as published by
- * the Free Software Foundation, either version 3 of the License, or
- * (at your option) any later version.
- *
- * This program is distributed in the hope that it will be useful,
- * but WITHOUT ANY WARRANTY; without even the implied warranty of
- * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
- * GNU General Public License for more details.
- *
- * You should have received a copy of the GNU General Public License
- * along with this program.
-If not, see <https://www.gnu.org/licenses/>.
- */

 # Spotlight Launcher

 A lightweight, fast, and modern Spotlight-style application launcher for Linux, built with **C++20** and **Qt 6**.
 Inspired by macOS Spotlight, it provides instant access to file searching, custom commands, app launching, Godot project management, and a high-performance math engine.